MicrosoftDocs/PowerShell-Docs/reference/7.4/Microsoft.PowerShell.Core/About/about_Arrays.md

 9
 ```

-You can refer to the elements in an array by using an index, beginning at
+You can refer to the elements in an array using an index.
+Enclose the index
-position 0.
-Enclose the index number in brackets.
+number in brackets.
+Index values start at `0`.
 For example, to display the
 first element in the `$a` array, type:

 ```powershell